 Attention: Spectrum Management Operations

 See the Spectrum Management and Telecommunications website for all publications.

 For reasons of safety and radiocommunication, a station that operates in the maritime mobile service may require a unique identifier.
 The Radiocommunication Sector of the International Telecommunication Union (ITU‑R) has recommended the adoption of an international system of automatic station identification.
 Consequently, in its Radio Regulations, the ITU-R has adopted the assignment and use of identities in the maritime mobile service.

 This Client Procedures Circular (CPC) provides information about identities in the maritime mobile service.
-It describes the required procedures for communicating with Industry Canada to obtain identities or to register preprogrammed identities.
+It describes the required procedures for communicating with Innovation, Science and Economic Development Canada (ISED) to obtain identities or to register preprogrammed identities.

 Aids to navigation (AtoN): Radiocommunication stations that aid navigation at sea.

 AIS search and rescue transmitter (AIS-SART): A self-contained radio transmitter that uses standard automatic identification system (AIS) Class A position reports to help determine the location of a survival craft or distressed vessel.

 Coast station: A land station in the maritime mobile service.

 Device: A transmitter or receiver, or a combination of a transmitter and receiver, including accessory equipment necessary at one location for providing a radiocommunication service.

 EPIRB-AIS: Emergency position-indicating radio beacon with AIS locating functions.